-- Lets you take beautiful snapshots of city nightscenes by combining several continuous shots to reduce camera shake and noise. - When using a tripod, you should shoot in (WD) mode (p.
-24).

-Take shots in low light conditions (Low Light)

-Lets you take shots in dark places with reduced camera shake and subject blur.
+- Lets you take beautiful snapshots of city nightscenes by combining several continuous shots to reduce camera shake and noise. - When using a tripod, you should shoot in (MD) mode (p.
+26). - Take shots in low light conditions (Low Light) - Lets you take shots in dark places with reduced camera shake and subject blur.

-Take shots of people at the beach (Beach)
+🐼 At the beach (Beach)